awslabs/aws-encryption-sdk-specification/framework/default-cmm.md

 ### Get Encryption Materials

-This operation will add a key-value pair to the encryption context included in the request using the key `aws-crypto-public-key`.
+This operation will add a key-value pair to the encryption context included in the [encryption materials request](cmm-interface.md#encryption-materials-request) using the key `aws-crypto-public-key`.
+Adding the key `aws-crypto-public-key` SHOULD be done to a copy of the encryption context so that the caller's encryption context is not mutated.
-If the encryption context included in the request already contains the `aws-crypto-public-key` key, this operation MUST fail rather than overwrite the associated value.
+If the encryption context included in the [encryption materials request](cmm-interface.md#encryption-materials-request) already contains the `aws-crypto-public-key` key, this operation MUST fail rather than overwrite the associated value.

-- If the encryption materials request does not contain an algorithm suite, the algorithm suite with algorithm suite ID [03 78 (hex)](algorithm-suites.md#supported-algorithm-suites) MUST be added as the algorithm suite in the encryption materials returned.
+- If the [encryption materials request](cmm-interface.md#encryption-materials-request) does not contain an algorithm suite, the default algorithm suite for the [commitment policy](../client-apis/client.md#commitment-policy) on the request MUST be added as the algorithm suite in the encryption materials returned.
+- If the [encryption materials request](cmm-interface.md#encryption-materials-request) does contain an algorithm suite, the request MUST fail if the algorithm suite is not supported by the [commitment policy](../client-apis/client.md#commitment-policy) on the request.
-- If the encryption materials request does contain an algorithm suite, the encryption materials returned MUST contain the same algorithm suite.
+- If the [encryption materials request](cmm-interface.md#encryption-materials-request) does contain an algorithm suite, the encryption materials returned MUST contain the same algorithm suite.

 If the algorithm suite contains a [signing algorithm](algorithm-suites.md#signature-algorithm), the default CMM MUST:

 - Generate a [signing key](structures.md#signing-key)
 - Add the following key-value pair to the [encryption context](structures.md#encryption-context):